 Do you want contact lenses?
 The first step is to see the eye doctor in Pittsburgh and the surrounding area for a contact lens exam.
-You know what to expect from a standard eye exam if you’ve got corrective lenses.
+If you’ve got corrective lenses, you know what to expect from a standard eye exam.
 Contact lens exams are different.
 Contact lens exams are a prerequisite to getting contacts.
 Here’s what you can expect when you come to the eye doctor.

 What’s a contact lens exam?